bpftrace/bpftrace/docs/reference_guide.md

 bpftrace:1892 7:anon_inode:bpf_iter
 ```

-You can get list of available functions via list option:
+You can get the list of available functions via list option:

 ```
 # bpftrace -l iter:*